SocalSam/ChooseToCode/Module4.md

-﻿#Module 4: HTML5 and the Semantic Web
+﻿#Module X: Publishing a Web App

 ###Objectives:
-- Learn about HTML
 - Publish a simple web page
-- Plan your website
-- Create your first website
-- Publish your website
-- Continuous Deployment

 ###Introduction:
-So far, we have just been getting set up with the tools you need for web development.
-In this module we want to begin creating your first website.
+In this module you will learn how to publish a website to Microsoft Azure.
 We will start by creating a Web App on Azure to host your website for all the world to see.
-Then we'll create a simple page to learn how we publish.
-Finally, we'll give a quick introduction to the pieces of code that are in almost every web page.
+Then we'll set up a place for your source code and watch as Azure publishes your code to your website.

 ###Create an Azure Web App
 First, let's get started with creating a place to put your new website.
 At this point, you need to have an active Azure subscription and a machine set up with Visual Studio Code and Git.